 Ekam Brar is a second year law student at Santa Clara University

 Jay Kanakiya is a graduate student at Santa Clara University majoring in Computer Science and a keen interest in Distributed and Cloud Computing.
 Apart from this, he is also an avid cinephile.

 Amy Allshouse is a student at Santa Clara University School of Law.
-She has a Master's in Linguistics and is a Digital Marketing expert.
+She has an MA in Linguistics and is a Digital Marketing expert.
 She is passionate about criminal justice reform.